 -

-As an older millennial, I have lived through the shift from analog to digital, and now virtual photography.
-I question the authenticity of the photographs I inherited while navigating digital spaces that will shape my children's memories.
-These technological transitions have sparked more profound questions that continue to drive my work: how images construct memory, how photography offers both control and uncertainty, and how it continues to sustain my own restless longing—a simultaneous craving for the past and fascination with the future.
+As a millennial, I have lived through the shift from analog to digital, and now virtual photography.
+This personal timeline underpins my practice: I question the authenticity of the photographs I inherited while navigating digital spaces that will shape my children’s memories.
+These technological transitions raise the central questions of my work - how images construct memory, how photography offers both control and uncertainty, and how it sustains a restless longing: a simultaneous craving for the past and fascination with the future.

 -

 Liron Kroll is a London-based artist whose practice spans photography, video, animation, and digital media.
 A graduate of the Royal College of Art, Kroll has developed a distinctive visual language that merges conceptual inquiry with cinematic composition.
-Her work has been shown internationally at institutions and art fairs including the Los Angeles Center of Photography, the Cynthia Corbett Gallery, Photo London, and the London Art Fair.
+Her work has been shown internationally at institutions and art fairs including the Royal Academy of Arts in London, the Saatchi Gallery, the Los Angeles Center of Photography, the Cynthia Corbett Gallery, Photo London, and the London Art Fair.

 -